 A. No, they just called it used clothing.
 They might have somewhere else, but in Lancaster they did not.

 Q. How did this passion of yours grow into a business?

-A. I kept a box full of costumes, which consisted of vintage clothes, so when a party came up, any Halloween party I would always have extra costumes, which I’d loan out to people.
+A. I kept a box full of costumes, which consisted of vintage clothes, so when a party came up, I would always have extra costumes, which I’d loan out to people.
 That’s sort of how it started.
-As I became a little older I discovered flee markets and I used to haunt them every weekend.
-I have a huge collection of other things also as you can see (pointing to the many awesome pictures hanging in her office).
-So I just kept collecting the vintage and I started off doing antique shows where i’d sell antiques and then I’d have some vintage clothes included.
-I was doing more antiques at the time, but my passion was the clothing, so I just kinda shifted over to that.
-I opened my first store in 1990 and I left that in ’96 and opened Hip Wa Zee in ’99.
+As I became a little older, I discovered flee markets, and I used to haunt them every weekend.
+I have a huge collection of other things as you can see (pointing to the many awesome pictures hanging in her office).
+So I just kept collecting the vintage and I started off doing antique shows where I’d sell antiques and then I’d have some vintage clothes included.
+I was doing more antiques at the time, but my passion was the clothing.
+I just kinda shifted over to that.
+I opened my first store in 1990, and I left that in ’96 and opened Hip Wa Zee in ’99.